Think of weekly meal planning for one (or two) as setting up a buffet in three categories:

 Mixing and matching produce across recipes is easy.

-In my experience, there's often not much too it, as many recipes simply don't include by-the-bunch perishables like celery.
 My advice on mixing and matching plenty of fresh produce?
 Make friends with your salad spinner, and embrace routine weekly salad prep.
 Experiment with homemade dressings and never go back to bottled.
 Salad is everything!

 Balance small recipes with single-serve recipes & repeats.